fluree/docs.flur.ee/content/db_intro.md

 We can enable permissions on both query and transaction operations, and the permissions can be as simple as a true/false declaration or an expressive predicate rule function.

-Here we'll go through all the steps needed to add a permissions that accomplishes two main things:
+Here we'll go through all the steps needed to add a permission that accomplishes two main things:

 1. Users can only see `chat` and `person` stream data
 2. A user can only create or update a chat if they are the referenced `chat/person` (if it is their own chat messages)